Semrush and Search Console, pointed at the same rankings.

 Find striking-distance queries by crossing Search Console positions with Semrush difficulty

 Search Console shows the queries sitting at positions 8 to 20.
-Semrush says which are winnable at the client's authority and which a competitor already owns.
+Semrush says which are winnable at your authority and which a competitor already owns.
 She joins them so the shortlist is rankings you can actually move, not a wish list.

 Fix low-CTR pages that rank well but nobody clicks